 The tragic loss of a home due to wildfires can be devastating.
 When possessions, keepsakes, and the home in which memories were made goes up in flames—it’s time to rebuild.
 There is hope and healing ahead as a new home is constructed and lives are restored.

 When rebuilding after the loss of a home by fire, careful attention is given to the materials in which one builds.
-Thankfully, there are a variety of choices when it comes to siding, and one in particular stands out for its fire resistance: fiber cement.
+Thankfully, there are a variety of choices when it comes to siding, and one, in particular, stands out for its fire resistance: James Hardie fiber cement siding.

 Fiber Cement’s Makeup